thedtripp/blog-old/_posts/2023-01-03-the-dangerous-game-of-playing-god.md

-## "The Dangerous Game of Playing God: A Warning Against Hubris"
+## The Dangerous Game of Playing God: A Warning Against Hubris

 ```
 Once upon a time, in a land far, far away, there lived a group of people who were known for their great wisdom and technological prowess.
 These people had created many amazing things, including machines that could do almost anything they desired.